Tutorial: Getting started with Skippy, Maven & JUnit 5

 Both tests are annotated with @PredictWithSkippy

-to enables Skippy’s predictive test selection:
+to enable Skippy’s predictive test selection:

 import io.skippy.junit5.PredictWithSkippy;